 UNITED STATES OF AMERICA –

-Across the country jubilant Americans, who have been trapped on sofas and couches for years watching TV and surfing the internet, leapt to their feet today as President Trump cleared the way for them to become office cleaners, farm hands, stockyard workers, and roofers.
+Across the country jubilant Americans, who have been trapped on sofas and couches for years watching TV and surfing the internet, leapt to their feet today as President Trump continued to clear the way for them to become office cleaners, farm hands, stockyard workers, and roofers.

 “I’m afraid of heights and have never held a hammer, but I am ready to get up there and start pounding like crazy,” said John Teezler of Paranet, New Jersey.

-With the establishment of thousands of new border control agents, a network of detention facilities for unauthorized immigrants, and a wall along the entire southern border with Mexico, President Trump has ensured that millions of dangerous and dirty jobs will become immediately available for American citizens.
+With the mass deportation of Salvadorans, Haitians and Nicaraguans who have called this country their home for decades, President Trump has ensured that thousands of dangerous and dirty jobs will become immediately available for American citizens.

 “My doctor says I am not allowed to lift over 15 pounds due to my back condition, but screw that.
 I am going down to the stockyards tomorrow and with any luck will be hitting animals with a sledge hammer by noon!” said Franklin Roosevelt of Poughkeepsie, Maryland.
 “I can’t WAIT to stand knee deep in blood and think about what I am doing to these poor creatures.”

 Although produce farms have been plagued by chronic labor shortages for decades, due to the lack of people willing to stand in the hot sun all day for 12 dollars an hour, President Trump’s new initiatives will pave the way for thousands of Americans to do just that.
-“I have gluten allergies and have to take 3 antihistamines to make it thru the day, but I am thrilled to have the opportunity to stand in a pollen-infested field swatting bugs and working my fingers over tomato vines until they bleed.
+“I have gluten allergies and have to take 3 antihistamines to make it thru the day,” said Sally Rhodes of Portland, Oregon, “but I am thrilled to have the opportunity to stand in a pollen-infested field swatting bugs and working my fingers over tomato vines until they bleed.
 Thank you, President Trump!”

 “My friend Gus told me that just down the road I could get a job tomorrow climbing a ladder to pick cherries from a tree all day,” said Butch Marlinson of Olympia, Washington.
 “I said what are they paying?
 He said 11.50 an hour – and I said, well, sign me up, George Washington!”